 Our Renewable Adjudication Service was launched in July 2023, replacing the arbitration service previously available to members and consumers.
 As such, our 2023 resolution figures for the final stage of our Dispute Resolution Process are split between the two schemes.
-We transitioned from arbitration to adjudication to keep pace with changes within the
+We transitioned from arbitration to adjudication to keep pace with changes within the consumer redress landscape.
+For more information about this change and the outcomes, please see the RECC 2023 ADR Report.

 In 2023, 91 consumers were offered the option of achieving a resolution to their dispute through the final stage of our process.
-Of this number, 444 consumers applied for either arbitration or adjudication, and 36 progressed to final decisions.
+Of this number, 44 consumers applied for either arbitration or adjudication, and 36 progressed to final decisions.
 This total represents 24% of the total disputes resolved in 2023.
 Of the 36 disputes resolved, 32 were by arbitration and 4 were by adjudication.